 Option 1: Break it Apart

 Your printer may be outdated and slow.
 It's not necessarily broken.
-Consider this printer as a parts source.
+Consider this printer as a valuable source of spare parts.

 Many businesses use the same printer model throughout their offices, which means that one of them is probably still in use.

-If a unit breaks down that you'd like to keep, swap the bad parts for good ones off of the "trashed" printer.
+If a unit breaks down that you'd like to keep, you can swap the faulty parts with good ones from the 'trashed' printer.

 Parts that can be reused include: